 How to apply

 This is the fastest way to get your EIN.
 The site will validate your information and issue the EIN immediately.
 To use the online application, the following must be true:

-- Your principal business, office, or legal residence is in the United States or a United States Territory; and
+- Your principal business, office, or legal residence is in the U.S. or a U.S. Territory; and

 - The responsible party (principal officer, general partner, grantor, owner, trustee, etc.) must have a valid Social Security number, Individual Taxpayer Identification number (ITIN), or EIN.

 Apply by fax or mail